 The temple of Banteay Srei some distance from the large and famous temples of Angkor Wat and Angkor Thom is known for its particularly fine and detailed sand stone reliefs.

-Overgrown ruins of Angkor Wat (not only 2001)
+Overgrown ruins of Angkor Wat in 2001 – and before

 Like many temples of Angkor, Ta Keo was not meant to be overgrown.
 It was just that the teams of archaeologists couldn’t be everywhere at once to protect the ruins from nature …